chessfinder/chessfinder-faster-backend/README.md

-This application will allow you to search your games using partial information about your position that has happened during the game.
+This application will allow to search games using partial information about the position that has happened during the game.

 Soon it will be available